Bass Anglers Sportsman Society: Tournaments

 The first ever B.A.S.S.
 Federation tournament was held in June 1967 on Beaver Lake, Arkansas.
 A total of 106 anglers from thirteen different states competed.
 In that All-American Bass Tournament, Scott charged a $100 entry fee with a chance to win $2,000 and a trip to Acapulco, Mexico.
 The winner of this first tournament was Stan Sloan.

 Scott staged the first Bassmaster Classic in 1971 at Lake Mead, Nevada — though competitors didn't know the location until they were in an aircraft bound for Las Vegas.
 The "mystery lake" practice continued through 1976; the following year Scott announced the venue in advance so that fans could make plans to attend the event.
 Since then, the final weigh-in events, and fishing expositions held together with those events, have become huge spectator events filling large arenas and being broadcast live on FOX and FS1.

 In 2021, all nine Bassmaster Elite events and the Bassmaster Classic were covered live on Fox Sports platforms and Fox Sports 1.

 B.A.S.S conducts multiple tournaments and series:

 Bassmaster Classic

 The Bassmaster Classic is considered the "Super Bowl of Fishing".
 This world championship event is held once every year and has become a fan favorite.
 This tournament has a first place prize of $300,000 USD.

 Bassmaster Elite Series

-As the name implies, this is the world's most elite group of bass anglers, competing for over $11 million in prizes throughout each season.
-This makes up bass fishing's most lucrative competitive league.
+The series consists of a professional group of bass anglers competing for over $11 million in prizes throughout each season.
+This makes up bass fishing's highest paying competitive league.
 This series schedule runs from coast to coast through all phases of the seasons of bass fishing.